Small group sessions for health, well-being, community and creativity.

 - When they have choice.
 I would like to burn some energy.
 I would like to do something calm.
 I would like to eat.

 - When they can be creative.
 Can I express myself?
 Can I tell a story of my experience?
 Can I hear my friends tell interesting things?
 Can I just experiment?

 - When they are valued.
 Can I tell you my knowledge (it may be more than the “teacher’s”) ?
 Can I help my friends and work in a team?
 Can I be told when I have done well?
 Please get to know me.

 For some children, school in an incredibly challenging environment.
 It can be too loud, noisy, busy, bright.
 For some, if one of their senses becomes over stimulated, it can send them into meltdown or just a type of shut down.

 At SENsory Forest school we try, as much as possible, to follow the children’s lead.
 We will often have three activities on offer, all of which are optional.
 It is intentionally placed on a Friday, where lots of parents tell us is the day in which children have become most tired and over stimulated.
 Our philosophy is that education is about using all of the senses and about using nature as a source of inspiration and creativity.
 Kids today are also over stimulated by being digital guinea pigs.
 Phones, tables, computers, and games consoles are often contributing to feelings of anxiety and sadness.

 By having fun, creative and sensory stimulating activities in which the children can learn together, we hope to create a feeling of calm and happiness which will linger on into the weekend.
 Fostering strong and meaningful connections to others is at the core of the sessions through communication and humour.

-If you think your son or daughter would benefit from attending our sessions, then we have quite a lengthy form, but please don’t be put off.
+If you think your son or daughter would benefit from attending our sessions, then contact us through the “Contact” section of the website.
+The forest school leader will call you to chat about your child and explain how the sessions work.
 It just allows us to ensure we can cater for their needs and so we can design sessions around their interests and avoid things in which they really dislike.